 In her spare time Kay enjoys family activities with two active young grandchildren and a Yorkie with attitude, all types of music, Scrabble, gardening and golfing (badly but with enthusiasm).

-If you’re looking for legal representation in family, divorce, collaborative law, or estate resolution please don’t hesitate to contact her.
-If you’re not in Halifax, she would be happy to set up a meeting with you in the Annapolis Valley, New Minas, the South Shore or Truro.
+If you’re looking for legal representation in family, divorce, or powers of attorney and estate disputes please don’t hesitate to contact her.
+If you’re not in the HRM, she would be happy to set up a meeting with you in a mutually convenient location.

 Dalhousie Law School, 1985